aniru-dh21/Image_Search/README.md

 - Scroll down a bit and copy the Access Key which is displayed on the screen.

 - Next, create a new `.env` file in your project and add a new environment variable with the name `VITE_API_KEY`.

+- Also, assign the copied value of the API key to it: